Kosoko: Akitoye's naivety and Kosoko's revenge

 In an attempt at reconciliation (met with fierce resistance from chiefs, not least Eletu Odibo) with his nephew, Oba Akitoye naively recalled Kosoko to Lagos.
 Kosoko returned to Lagos aboard the ship of the famous slave trader Jose Domingo Martinez.
 Akitoye tried to placate Kosoko with gifts and granted him the title Oloja of Ereko or owner of Ereko.
 Kosoko quickly consolidated his position and found support among many war chiefs and among the Muslim community.
 Eletu Odibo was concerned with Kosoko's power consolidation and departed for Badagry.
 In turn, Akitoye recalled Eletu Odibo from Badagry, leading Kosoko to declare that if Eletu Odibo returned to Lagos, he would "make himself king".

 A war of words ensued between Oba Akitoye and Kosoko sending his crier around Lagos singing "Tell that little child at court yonder to be careful; for if he is not careful he will be punished".
 Akitoye deployed his crier singing "I am like a pin firmly driven into the ground, which is always hard to root out but ever remains firm".
 Kosoko retorted "I am the digger who always roots out a pin".

 The tensions led to a rising named Ogun Olomiro (Salt Water War) by the Kosoko faction in July 1845.
 The Kosoko faction laid siege to the Oba's Palace for three weeks.
 Akitoye eventually accepted defeat, escaped up the lagoon to the north, and was granted safe passage through the Agboyi Creek by Oshodi Tapa, Kosoko's war captain.
 Oshodi Tapa explained Akitoye's escape to Kosoko by saying that Akitoye put his enemies in a trance.
 Akitoye thereafter arrived in Abeokuta where he was granted asylum.
 Recognizing Akitoye's escape as a threat, Kosoko demanded Akitoye's head from the Egbas who refused Kosoko's demands.
 In March 1845, the Egbas provided the now deposed Akitoye with an escort to Badagry, the traditional town of refuge for Lagosians where he rallied his followers and built a partnership with European missionaries and with the British through their Consul John Beecroft.

 Importantly, Eletu Odibo was captured in the battle and Kosoko avenged the scattering of his mother's bones by the Eletu by placing Eletu Odibo in an empty oil barrel, sealing it, setting it alight, and dumping it in the Lagos Lagoon.

 British intervention in Lagos

 A confluence of interests in Lagos from the now deposed Akitoye who allied himself with the anti-slavery cause in order to get British support, the Anglican missionaries in Badagry who were in contact with Akitoye, and Egba and European traders who wanted freer movement of goods ratcheted up British intervention in Lagos.
-Akitoye's anti-slavery position appears born of self-interest considering his connection with the well known slave trader Domingo Martinez who backed Akitoyes's unsuccessful attack on Lagos in 1846.